mazwingel/hoerborn/README.md

 # README #

-Adapted the original Files for use with a VS1053-Shield and added the corresponding libraries for Funduino
+Adapted the original Files for use with a VS1053-Shield and added the corresponding libraries.